Roohparvar/irAEsProject/README.md

 - **CPI no colitis**: 6 individuals
 - **CPI colitis**: 8 individuals

-For the purposes of this project, we selected 3 samples from each cohort, resulting in a total of 9 samples:
-- **Normal control**: 3 individuals
-- **CPI no colitis**: 3 individuals
-- **CPI colitis**: 3 individuals

 This study focuses specifically on **CD3+ cells**.
 The raw data can be found in the `Data` folder.